QuvseM0/calculator/README.md

     This part is pure html+css so its relatively easy. copy a simple analog calculator layout and replicate it in html+css the display should contain a placeholder value for now or just blank

     --deprecated--
     make sure to take extra time on this step to make the calculator exxxxtra pretty --deprecated--

 ## Integration

     Make Them Fit!
+    create the functions that display the numbers pressed:
+        -The screen should display the first number as its being pressed, building it from right to left.
+When an operator is pressed it should display only the operator. when another number is pressed it should start building the next number.
-    Make the buttons on the calculator display a number Make it so that it can take a number, an operator and another number When the user presses the "=" button it should do the operate() function with the numbers typed on the calculator
+    Make a function caled operate() that can take number1, an operator and number2 and calculate it When the user presses the "=" button it should do the operate() function with the numbers typed on the calculator and display it

 -- quvse --